 Detailed study of Joshua to 2 Kings, Psalms, and Prophets viewed in their historical and cultural context.
+Discussion of the difference between prophesy and history, relevance to modern life, and the significance of the literal meaning.

 Religion 222.
 The Gospels.
 (Scriptural)